hbeni/fgcom-mumble/docs/HOW_THIS_WORKS_FOR_DUMMIES.md

 **Note:** This only works at 10 GHz and 24 GHz - lower frequencies just pass through rain, higher frequencies get absorbed.

+### Example 5: Electric Fence Interference
+You're operating a military radio near a farm with electric fences.

+**The Problem:** Your radio communication becomes completely impossible within 200 meters of the electric fence.
+The fence creates a distinctive "tick-tick-tick" sound that drowns out all other radio traffic.

+**What's happening:**
+- The electric fence pulses 5,000-10,000 volts every 1-2 seconds
+- These high-voltage pulses create electrical sparks when they hit vegetation
+- The sparks generate broadband radio noise across many frequencies
+- The fence wire acts like a giant antenna, radiating noise over a large area

+**The Solution:**
+- Move at least 200 meters away from the electric fence
+- Use terrain (hills, buildings) to block the noise
+- Switch to frequencies less affected by electric fence noise
+- Time your communications between fence pulses (they pulse every 1-2 seconds)
+- Use relay stations positioned away from electric fences

+**Result:** Clear communication by avoiding the noise source and using proper positioning.

 ## Antenna Direction Matters

 Radio antennas don't radiate equally in all directions.
 They have "hot spots" and "dead spots":